novuhq/novu/docs/docs/platform/subscribers.md

 - subscriberId is a unique identifier used when identifying your users within the Novu platform.
 - providerId is a unique provider identifier (we recommend using `ChatProviderIdEnum` and `PushProviderIdEnum` for correct values).
-- credentials are the argument you need to be authenticated with your provider workspace.
-At this point, we support chat messages through webhook, so a webhookUrl is needed to be provided.
+- credentials are the values you need to be authenticated with your provider workspace.

 ## Subscriber Preferences